Preserving Biodiversity (TNFD)

 Management risks involving product quality, law, the environment, credit, accidents, disasters, etc., that may materially and adversely affect our business activities, shall be addressed by the significant division and/or subsidiary in advance, via the analysis of those risks and the planning of countermeasures in accordance with the Regulations Concerning Risk Control, which define risk management methods for the entire Sumitomo Rubber Group.

-The Risk Management Committee shall oversee Groupwide risk management activities and, on an as necessary basis, investigate and confirm whether the risk management system is functioning effectively.
-If any material risk affecting the Sumitomo Rubber Industries Group emerges or is expected to emerge, the President shall establish a risk control headquarters pursuant to the Regulations Concerning Risk Control.
+The Risk Management Committee shall oversee group-wide risk management activities and, on an as necessary basis, investigate and confirm whether the risk management system is functioning effectively.
+If any material risk affecting the Sumitomo Rubber Group emerges or is expected to emerge, the President shall establish a risk control headquarters pursuant to the Regulations Concerning Risk Control.

-Significant Nature-related Risks and Opportunities
+Material Nature-related Risks and Opportunities

 Dependency heatmap